Arijit-Bhowmick/0x41-MUSIC-PLAYER/README.md

 Linux based system requires, root privilages to install some modules:<br>
 Here it is: <b>Tkinter</b>, and <b>Pillow</b><br><br>

-In case of windows, Tkinter is already installed during the installation<br>
+In case of Windows OS, Tkinter is already installed during the installation<br>
 of the python package.<br>

 After Setting up the modules you can run ``` python3 0x41-music-player.py ```<br>
 to launch the Music Player.<br>

+## Tested Systems

+Windows 10 Pro (64-bit)
+Linux Mint 20.1 "Ulyssa" - Xfce (64-bit)

 # SUPPORT THIS PROJECT